d3liriu5/pallet-data/README.md

 - **Column listings** — every field name, its data type, and whether it can be empty
 - **Entity relationship summary** — how the tables connect to each other, and what to watch out for

-The workflow is simple:
+The workflow:

 1. Open the relevant schema file and skim the table descriptions
 2. Identify which tables and columns your prototype needs
 3. Paste the schema (or the relevant section) into your AI-assisted prototyping tool of choice as context
 4. Describe what you want to build

-The data lives in Supabase.
-To connect, you'll need two credentials&mdasha `project URL` and an `anon key`.
-Request both from Manny on Slack, store them in a .env file locally, and never commit them to any respository.
+The data lives in Supabase and requires two credentials to connect: a `project URL` and an `anon key`.
+Request both from Manny on Slack, store them in a `.env` file locally, and never commit them to any repository.
 Your AI-assisted prototyping tool will help you establish a connection to the anonymized, live data.

 ### v0